-To display an existing map in timeline form in the Timeline view, you can either:
+You can also display an existing map in timeline form in the Timeline view.
+To do this:

 Going to the Timeline view from another view only affects the way the mind map is displayed.
 The contents of the mind map are not modified, unless you edit them yourself while working in the Timeline view.